MITHIC Staff

 Humanities Cultivation Fund

-The Humanities Cultivation Fund will fund projects focused on a humanistic topic with broad impact.
-Proposals must be led by people from Humanities or Arts.
+The Humanities Cultivation Fund will fund projects in the Humanities and Arts in SHASS.
 The fund will award $500k per year across all projects.

 SHASS Education Innovation Fund